tomasr8/SR-Code/README.md

 ## But why?

-I was taking a course about computer vision when I got the idea to design my own simplified QR code just to see if I could.
-I also didn't want to create yet another QR code reader but rather create something of my own.
+I was taking a course about computer vision when I got the idea to design my own simplified QR code.
+I didn't want to create yet another QR code reader but rather create something of my own.
 SR is a tongue-in-cheek acronym for `Sufficient Response`, since QR stands for `Quick Response` (atleast that's what wikipedia tells me).
-Also a disclaimer, I haven't really looked into how a standard QR code works.
-This project is only trying to visually imitate a QR code, not neccessarily use the same algorithms.
+Also a disclaimer, I haven't really looked deep into how a standard QR code works.
+This project is trying to only visually imitate a QR code, not neccessarily use the same algorithms.

 ## Examples